 Any such notice or communication may also be sent to such other address as the party to whom or to which such notice or other communication is to be given shall have specified in writing to the other party, and any such notice or communication shall be deemed to have been given as of the date so mailed.

 4.07 Arbitration.
 Except for the right to apply to a court to enjoin any breach or threatened breach of Section 4.08, Independent Contractor and HPL agree to submit to final and binding arbitration any and all disputes, claims (whether in tort, contract, statutory, or otherwise) and/or disagreements concerning the interpretation or application of this Agreement and/or Independent Contractor's employment by HPL and/or the termination of this Agreement and/or Independent Contractor's employment by HPL.
 Any such dispute, claim and/or disagreement shall be resolved by arbitration in accordance with the Commercial Arbitration Rules of the American Arbitration Association (the "AAA").
-Arbitration under this provision must be initiated with 30 days of the action, inaction, or occurrence about which the party initiating the arbitration is complaining.
+Arbitration under this provision must be initiated within 30 days of the action, inaction, or occurrence about which the party initiating the arbitration is complaining.
 Within 10 days of the initiation of an arbitration hereunder, each party will designate an arbitrator pursuant to Rule 14 of the AAA Rules.
 The appointed arbitrators will appoint a neutral arbitrator from the panel in the manner prescribed in Rule 13 of the AAA Rules.
 Independent Contractor and HPL agree that the decision of the arbitrators selected hereunder will be final and binding on both parties.
 This arbitration provision is expressly made pursuant to and shall be governed by the Federal Arbitration Act, 9 U.S.C.
 Section 1-14.
 The parties hereto agree that pursuant to Section 9 of the Act that a judgment of the United States District Court for the Southern District of Texas, Houston Division of Texas shall be entered upon the award made pursuant to the arbitration.

 4.08 Confidentiality of HPL's Business.
 In connection with the Services, Independent Contractor will have access to certain information of HPL and its affiliates (collectively, "Enron"), which is either confidential, proprietary or otherwise not generally available to the public.
 In consideration of and as a condition to the retention and furnishing of information to Independent Contractor, Independent Contractor agrees as follows: